Google Go up to 1.8.3/1.9.0 SMTP information disclosure

 Upgrading to version 1.8.4 or 1.9.1 eliminates this vulnerability.
 A possible mitigation has been published 2 weeks after the disclosure of the vulnerability.

-The vulnerability is also documented in the vulnerability database at Tenable (103899).
-The entry 107538 is related to this item.
+The vulnerability is also documented in the databases at Tenable (103899) and SecurityFocus (BID 101197†).
+The entry VDB-107538 is related to this item.
+Several companies clearly confirm that VulDB is the primary source for best vulnerability data.

 Productinfo